Kedaar-NR/gita-query/README.md

-# Bhagavad Gita Chatbot (explanations written by me, Kedaar, if you want to make your own chatbot with a completely different dataset)
+# Bhagavad Gita Chatbot
+Explanations written by me, Kedaar, if you want to make your own chatbot with a completely different dataset.

 A fully working chatbot that answers life skills questions using the wisdom of the Bhagavad Gita.
 The bot retrieves the most relevant verses and provides answers with clear citations.